Kj0ric/vocab-vault/README.md

 ## Installing the requirements
 1. Go to the root directory of the project where the requirements.txt file is located.
-2. Use the terminal command "pip install -r requirements.txt" to install the requirements
+2. Use the terminal command `pip install -r requirements.txt`to install the requirements

 ## How to open the webpage
 To open the webpage, use the 'Open webpage' shortcut.
 In case it doesn't work,